zigius/docs/content/docs/reference/pkg/kubernetes/core/v1/node.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#nodeconfigsource">Node<wbr>Config<wbr>Source<wbr>Args</a></span>
     </dt>
-    <dd>{{% md %}}Active reports the checkpointed config the node is actively using.
-Active will represent either the current version of the Assigned config, or the current LastKnownGood config, depending on whether attempting to use the Assigned config results in an error.{{% /md %}}</dd>
+    <dd>Active reports the checkpointed config the node is actively using.
+Active will represent either the current version of the Assigned config, or the current LastKnownGood config, depending on whether attempting to use the Assigned config results in an error.</dd>

     <dt class="property-optional"
             title="Optional">